jquense/yup/README.md

 ### date

 Define a Date schema.
-By default ISO date strings will parse correctly.
+By default ISO date strings will parse correctly, for more robust parsing options see the extending schema types at the end of the readme.
+Supports all the same methods as [`mixed`](#mixed).

 ```javascript
 var schema = yup.date();